vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 ---

 {{< info >}}
 This guide follows on from the Get Started guides.
 Please make sure that you have an [Operator](../../get-started/operator), [local](../../get-started/local) or [Helm](../../get-started/helm) installation ready.
-Make sure are at the point where you have the sharded keyspace called `customer` setup.
+Make sure you are at the point where you have the sharded keyspace called `customer` setup.
 {{< /info >}}

 **CreateLookupVindex** is a new VReplication workflow in Vitess 6.
 It is used to create **and** backfill a lookup Vindex automatically for a table that already exists, and may have a significant amount of data in it already.

-Internally, the `CreateLookupVindex` process uses VReplication for the backfill process, until the lookup Vindex is "in sync", after which the normal process for adding/deleting/updating rows in the lookup Vindex flows via the usual transactional flow when updating the "owner" table for the Vindex.
+Internally, the `CreateLookupVindex` process uses VReplication for the backfill process, until the lookup Vindex is "in sync".
+Then the normal process for adding/deleting/updating rows in the lookup Vindex via the usual transactional flow when updating the "owner" table for the Vindex takes over.

 In this guide, we will walk through the process of using the `CreateLookupVindex` workflow, and give some insight into what happens underneath the covers.